 After accepting Keith’s proposal to try again, we started dating in earnest and were quickly a couple.

-Despite our quick march toward bliss, there were still more early bumps–namely his constant need to point out how much every woman we passed on the street or saw across the bar wanted to fuck him, and a similarly foul persistence in trying to get me to use the Sephora employee discount of a girl he’d slept with shortly before meeting me (thanks, but I like my makeup without a side of snatch).
+Despite our quick march toward commitment, there were still more early bumps–namely his constant need to point out how much every woman we passed on the street or saw across the bar wanted to fuck him.
+He had a similarly-foul persistence in trying to get me to use the Sephora employee discount of a girl he’d slept with a few days before meeting me (thanks, but I like my makeup without a side of snatch).

-The real luck then was his, for I attributed this obnoxious behavior not to him being a giant asshole, but rather as an unfortunate response to all the damage done to his masculinity and self-worth by his vicious ex-wife (we’ll meet her later) and the need now to prove himself.
+The real luck then was his, for I attributed his obnoxious behavior not to him being a giant asshole, but rather as an unfortunate response to all the damage done to his masculinity and self-worth by his vicious ex-wife (we’ll meet her later).

-But I still didn’t excuse it and, sad reasons for his behavior aside, this attempt to stifle my confidence died a quick death as he learned that I was not the one for this bullshit.
+But I still didn’t excuse the behavior and his attempt to stifle my confidence died a quick death as he learned that I was not the one for such bullshit.
 The End.

 Then the drinking.

-With that in mind, I was somewhat forgiving when, the first time he ever met my friends–and despite my request to please moderate his drinking for the occasion–he got so incapacitated in a busy club that one of my male friends had to lift him off his feet and carry him through a sea of curious people while I followed, embarrassed not only at the public scene, but that my friends must now believe that I was dating a maniac.
+With that equation in mind, I was somewhat forgiving when, the first time he ever met my friends–and despite my request to please moderate his drinking for the occasion–he got so incapacitated in a busy club that before he fell down and got thrown out, one of my male friends had to lift him off his feet and carry him to the exit through a sea of curious people.
+I followed, embarrassed not only at the public scene, but that my friends had just been introduced to a maniac.

-My friend got us outside and kindly assured me that no one was judging us, that Keith seemed like a nice guy who just didn’t know when to give it a rest with the booze and that “we’ve all been there.”
-He got Keith on his feet and I took it from there.
+My friend got Keith outside and kindly assured me that no one was judging us, that Keith seemed like a nice guy who just didn’t know when to give it a rest with the booze and that “we’ve all been there.”
+I thanked him and took it from there.

-It was just a figure of speech, but Drunk Keith heard “I love you,” gasped, his eye filled with tears, and then, like Sally Field accepting an Oscar, he said, “You LOVE me?!?”
+It was just a figure of speech, but Drunk Keith only heard “I love you.”

 As we drove home, the realization that HOLY FUCK I WAS IN LOVE and someone was in love with me in return hit me hard.
 I just kept saying, “I love you!”
 “I’m in love with you!”
 “I’m totally, super in love with you!”
 And from the passenger seat he cried and cried.

-That’s it’s own story, of course, but this day was the happy ending of the rough beginning and also the beginning of the one of the happiest times of my life.
+That’s it’s own story, of course, but Thanksgiving was the happy ending of the rough beginning and the beginning of the one of the happiest times of my life.